Tsardines/fallout-terminal/project-worksheet.md

  13. When you get down to one life, the text changes a bit: "1 attempt left!
 Lock down pending."
  14. Depending on whether the user selects correctly or incorrectly, they will either see a "Win Screen" or a "Lose Screen."
 For more information, please scroll down and go to ### Winning the Game.

 ### Playing The Game

+For a more detailed list, please see ## Game Components.

 98% of the input will involve the user clicking their mouse.
 The other 2% is using their keyboard to type their first name on Landing 1.

-What will be the flow of the game, what will the user be expected to do and what will the user expect from the game

 ### Winning The Game
 1. Win state: Select the correct word that the game chose to be the "goal word."